Keno's ROLLING STONES Web Site

 Mick Jagger - Lead Vocals, Percussion.

-Keith Richards - Lead and Rhythm Guitars, Backing Vocals.
+Keith Richards - Lead, Rhythm & Acoustic Guitars, Backing Vocals.

 Bill Wyman - Bass, Bells, Percussion, Organ and Piano.